 Below is the argument and return value including source code (shown on following page) for calculating lux.
 The source code is intended for embedded and/or microcontroller applications.
-Two individual code sets are provided, one for the chipscale package and one for the TMB package.
 All floating point arithmetic operations have been eliminated since embedded controllers and microcontrollers generally do not support these types of operations.
-Since floating point has been removed, scaling must be performed prior to calculating illuminance if the integration time is not 402 ms and/or if the gain is not $16\times$ as denoted in the source code on the following pages.
+Since floating point has been removed, scaling must be performed prior to calculating illuminance if the integration time is not 402 ms and/or if the gain is not $16 \times$ as denoted in the source code on the following pages.
 This sequence scales first to mitigate rounding errors induced by decimal math.